nnik01/virtualScreeningOptimization/README.md

 GDB-9 is a nice dataset to test the algorithms.
 More up-to-date GDB databases are available at https://zenodo.org/records/7041051.

 A local copy of GDB-9 is available.
-One can subset GDB-13 having downloaded it from the official source or an unofficial mirror (for example, https://huggingface.co/datasets/osbm/gdb_databases/tree/main).
+One can also subset GDB-13 having downloaded it from the official source or an unofficial mirror (for example, https://huggingface.co/datasets/osbm/gdb_databases/tree/main).

 ### Database preparation